HaytamIallouchen/HaytamIallouchen/README.md

 - 👋 Hi, I’m @HaytamIallouchen and I'm 20 years old.
 - 👀 I’m interested in WebProgramming.
-- 🌱 I’m currently developing myself with React and TailwindCss for front-end webdevelopment.
+- 🌱 I’m currently developing myself with Angular for front-end webdevelopment.
 - 📫 How to reach me iallhaytam@gmail.com

-👨‍💻Currently I study a 3-years education Software-development at the Bit Academy. 📍located in Amsterdam, The Netherlands.
+👨‍💻Currently I am studying a 3-year Software-developments education at the Bit Academy.
+📍in Amsterdam, The Netherlands.

 <!---
 HaytamIallouchen/HaytamIallouchen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.